 Introduction

 Adversity experienced in childhood is a well-established predictor of psychiatric sequelae proximally and longitudinally, explaining roughly 30% of the liability for lifetime psychiatric disorders.1,2 Adversity is defined as a circumstance (either chronic, or singular but severe) that constitutes a deviation from a nurturing environment conducive to normative development and likely requires adaptation on behalf of an average child.3 ELA is, however, not monolithic.
-McLaughlin and Sheridan proposed the dimensional model of ELA, dissecting adverse experiences into those of threat (harm or threat of harm) and deprivation (lack of social or cognitive stimulation and nurturing support).4-6 Neurodevelopmental outcomes reflect discrepant consequences of experiencing threat and deprivation, two domains of ELA as specified by McLaughlin & Sheridan’s dimensional model of adversity and psychopathology (DMAP).4-6
+McLaughlin and Sheridan proposed the dimensional model of ELA, dissecting adverse experiences into those of threat (harm or threat of harm) and deprivation (lack of social or cognitive stimulation and nurturing support).4-6 Neurodevelopmental outcomes reflect discrepant consequences of experiencing threat and deprivation, two domains of ELA as specified by McLaughlin & Sheridan’s dimensional model of adversity and psychopathology (DMAP).4-6 Examining mediators of the relationship between early-life adversity (ELA) and psychiatric outcomes is an important step towards alleviating the burden of adolescent-onset psychopathology.

 A review of 109 imaging studies found divergent impacts of threat and deprivation on structural and functional neurodevelopmental outcomes in children.7 Experiences of deprivation, but not threat, have been found to impact the volume and function of frontoparietal cortical regions, suggesting deprivation’s likely effects on executive functioning.
 Exposure to threat, but not deprivation, was found to affect amygdala’s size and connectivity to the medial pre-frontal cortex, as well as the function of the salience network and hippocampal volume, explaining findings of threat’s impact on enhanced threat detection, attention bias to threat, and working memory.
 Findings about the relationships between ELA and striatal reward circuits were less clear but suggest that deprivation and threat may have divergent consequences.
 8

 Exploration of emotional, cognitive, and developmental characteristics that reflect differences in structural and functional brain development precipitated by facets of ELA is a rapidly developing area of research.
 Most of the published analyses test mediation of threat and deprivation by one or a small set of interrelated phenotypes at a time using path analysis methods.
 The impact of threat, but not deprivation, on psychopathology has been shown to be mediated by enhanced threat detection, increased attention bias to threat, cognitive and affective theory of mind, fear conditioning, disruptions in automatic emotion regulation, and earlier onset of puberty.9-15 Experiences of deprivation, but not threat, were found to be mediated by language ability and aspects of executive functioning (inhibitory control, working memory, and reasoning ability).16-19 Given that many of these cited characteristics influence one another, and are not mutually accounted for in mediation analyses, estimates of indirect effects found in analyses focusing on one emotional, cognitive, or developmental mediator at a time should not be imbued with causal interpretation.

+I miss more literature on mediation, do not just push to side with saying it's all path analyses

 We propose an analysis that looks at a large set of objectively measured characteristics that have been previously cited to mediate the effects of threat, deprivation, or both, and utilize penalized regression techniques to empirically identify the mediators that convey the strongest indirect pathways linking threat and deprivation to adolescent psychopathology.
 From an epidemiologic perspective, it is critical to establish which precursor phenotypes, measurable on a population scale and targetable with intervention, most saliently reflect biological changes precipitated by deprivation and threat.
 Ultimately, the completion of this analysis will add to our understanding of how emotional, cognitive, and developmental phenotypes are affected by adversity, and which constitute early signs of dysregulation that precipitates onset of psychopathology in adolescence.